nmantani/FileInsight-plugins/README.txt

 For the "Show metadata" plugin, it requires ExifTool.
-Please download ExifTool from https://exiftool.org/ and copy exiftool(-k).exe as exiftool.exe into "Parsing Operations" folder.
+Please download ExifTool from https://exiftool.org/ and copy exiftool(-k).exe as exiftool.exe into "plugins\Operations\Parsing" folder.

 Customization:
-For the "Send to" plugin, please edit "Misc operations\send_to.json" to run your favorite programs.
+For the "Send to" plugin, please edit "plugins\Operations\Misc\send_to.json" to run your favorite programs.

 How to use: